jsagot/laravel-modular/README.md

 $ php artisan module:make your_module_name
 ```

-The default option is to create modules in the 'modules/' directory.
+The default option creates modules in the 'modules/' directory.
 This will be customizable in future version.

 your_module_name should be as simple as possible (DO NOT USE "-_." or any special character.
 CamelCase works).